Jump to topic

 Underage Drinking Risks

-While the legal age in the United States is 21 to drink alcohol, 11 percent of all alcohol consumption occurs in individuals between the ages of 12 and 20.
+The legal drinking age in the United States is 21.
+However, 11 percent of all alcohol consumption occurs in individuals between the ages of 12 and 20.
 Underage drinking can be dangerous and lead to serious physical and mental health issues later in life.

 Why Do Young People Drink?